zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will use a free Twilio account to send SMS notifications to customers, informing them that their order has been processed, and is on its way.

-#### Task to complete
+#### Tasks to complete

-- Create a free Twilio account at <https://www.twilio.com/try-twilio>
+- Create a free Twilio account at <https://www.twilio.com/try-twilio>.
-- Get a free phone number with SMS capabilities
+- Get a free phone number with SMS capabilities.

 #### Exit criteria

-- You have a Twilio phone number
+- You have a Twilio phone number.

 ### Task 2: Create Logic App

 In this task, you will create a new Logic App, which will use the Twilio connector to send SMS notifications to users, informing them that their weekly order has processed and shipped.

-#### Task to complete
+#### Tasks to complete

-- Provision a Logic App in the Azure portal, named OrderNotifications
+- Provision a Logic App in the Azure portal, named OrderNotifications.
-- Create a new blank Logic App in the designer
+- Create a new blank Logic App in the designer.
-  - Add an Azure Queue connector, which triggers when there are messages in the queue
+  - Add an Azure Queue connector, which triggers when there are messages in the queue.
-  - Connect to the notificationqueue in your Function App's storage account
+  - Connect to the notificationqueue in your Function App's storage account.
-  - Check for new messages every 1 minute
+  - Check for new messages every 1 minute.
-- Add a Data Operations -- Parse JSON action
+- Add a Data Operations -- Parse JSON action.
-  - Set the content to the Message Text from the notificationqueue messages
+  - Set the content to the Message Text from the notificationqueue messages.
-  - Generate a schema by using one of the messages in the notificationqueue as a template
+  - Generate a schema by using one of the messages in the notificationqueue as a template.
-- Add a Twilio -- Send Text Message (SMS) action
+- Add a Twilio -- Send Text Message (SMS) action.
-  - Connect to your Twilio account
+  - Connect to your Twilio account.
-  - Set the From phone number to your Twilio phone number
+  - Set the From phone number to your Twilio phone number.
-  - Set the To phone number to the notificationPhone parameter from the Parse JSON action
+  - Set the To phone number to the notificationPhone parameter from the Parse JSON action.
   - Set the Text to "Hello \[firstName\], your Best for You Organics weekly order has shipped!
-    - \[firstName\] is the firstName parameter from the Parse JSON action
+    - \[firstName\] is the firstName parameter from the Parse JSON action.
-- Add an Azure Queues -- Delete Message action
+- Add an Azure Queues -- Delete Message action.
   - Queue name: notificationqueue
-  - Set the Message ID to the Message ID parameter from the When there are messages in the queue action
+  - Set the Message ID to the Message ID parameter from the When there are messages in the queue action.
-  - Set the Pop Receipt to the Pop Receipt parameter from the When there are messages in the queue action
+  - Set the Pop Receipt to the Pop Receipt parameter from the When there are messages in the queue action.

 #### Exit criteria

-- You receive a text message when you place in order from the account with your cell phone number
+- You receive a text message when you place in order from the account with your cell phone number.

 ## After the hands-on lab